 The order in which questions is asked can also be important.
 The adverts that can be remembered without prompting (ie spontaneously - Which ads can you remember seeing) are more likely to be top-of-mind than those remembered with prompting (Which of these ads can you remember seeing).
 Questionnaires, therefore typically run from the very general to the very specific as this also helps the flow which reduces the time taken to complete the interview.
 Consequently, interviewers are trained not to lead the interviewees and to probe to get fuller answers (Why is that?
 Could you clarify that for me?
 Could you explain), without prompting (Did you say Mustang or Mazda?).

 Ideally all questionnaires should be piloted.
-To find that questions don't work after speaking to 1000 people is not very helpful.
-However, a good initial test even before a pilot is to ask a member of your family to complete the questionnaire as this will typically highlight the most glaring of problems.
+To find that questions don't work after collecting responses from 1000 people is not very helpful.
+A good initial test, even before a pilot is to ask a member of your family to complete the questionnaire as this will typically highlight the most glaring of problems.

 Qualitative research designs

 The design of qualitative research depends on the subject and the audience and the skills of the interviewer/moderator.
 If the subject is personal or private then depth interviews will be better than group discussions, if the subject is more widely considered and discussed then focus groups may be best as the stimulation for discussion comes from the group members.
 For certain types of respondent (eg business people), a face-to-face group discussion may be not be feasible although telephone conferences (possibly with video) or online groups may be alternatives.